-Moe, as she is known to most, has been an invaluable part of SPEC for over 21 years.
-Moe’s heart has always been with the front line and she has managed to maintain old relationships while continually developing new ones with the program participants that passed her open doorway.
+Moe, as she is known to most, was an invaluable part of SPEC for over 21 years.
+Moe’s heart has always been with the front line and she always managed to maintain old relationships while continually developing new ones with the program participants that passed her open doorway.
 It was not unusual for children from her previous programs to stop by and check out her new gadgets and toys.
 She was always innovative in looking for and trying new ways to do programming, a self-confessed research-a-holic.
 Moe always made time to listen and gave any input considered thought.
 She would discuss all sides of an issue to come up with the best option for all.
 The number of people Moe has touched in this community are immeasurable and SPEC is immensely better thanks to her efforts over the years.

 Program Manager- SPEC Hub (FRN)

 Chelsea joins SPEC after previously working at Grasslands Public Schools for 16 years as the Prevention and Education Wellness Mentor, developing and delivering specialized universal programs to all of the schools within the district for Kindergartens to Grade 11.
 She was a member of various community committees, sat on volunteer boards and collaboration projects throughout Brooks and area.
 She has also worked closely with the Canadian Centre for Child Protection bringing the Kids in the Know program and Commit to Kids resources to children, families and our community.